 The German Chancellor, Otto von Bismarck (1815 – 1898), once said that the most significant aspect of the 20th century would be the fact that in North America, people speak English.
-Bismarck was prescient.
+When it comes to speaking in English, Bismarck was prescient.

 Languages, however, can rise and fall in importance like the sun.
 (When was the last time you met anyone who speaks Latin?)
-English might be “shining” now, but if history is any guide, it could be eclipsed in the future by something else.
+English might be “shining” now, but if history is any guide, another language will surpass it in the future.
 Still, as long as English remains the world’s lingua franca, it behooves us, as public speakers, to improve our command of the language.
 This challenge can be especially daunting for those whose mother tongue is not English.